Courses

 This is an introductory course for complete beginners in Ukrainian.
 The course aims to provide a solid foundation in four major communicative skills: speaking, listening, reading, and writing.
 Students will learn to communicate effectively across cultural and linguistic boundaries while developing knowledge of the Ukrainian language, traditions, and culture.
 Emphasis is placed on the acquisition of basic structures, vocabulary, and sound systems.
 Students will be encouraged to use their language skills to communicate and interact in a variety of situations and contexts.
 Cultural awareness will be enhanced with authentic audio-visual materials, literary texts, and cultural artifacts.
 By the end of the course, students will be able to read short original Ukrainian texts and communicate on everyday topics.
 No prerequisite.
 3 credits.

-Spring 2024 courses taught in Russian
+Fall 2024 courses taught in Russian

-RU 32102 – Russian Language Tutorial (Galiia Sadykova)
+RU 32103 – Advanced Russian Tutorial (TBD)

-Spring 2024 courses taught in English
+Fall 2024 courses taught in English

-his course introduces students to Russian literature and culture while also serving as an introduction to the seminar method of instruction.
+This course introduces students to Russian literature and culture while also serving as an introduction to the seminar method of instruction.
 The course is writing-intensive, with emphasis given to improving students' writing skills through the careful analysis of specific texts.3 credits.
 Counts for USEM, WKAL and LIT

 Previously Offered Electives